MartinFrandel/SafeZoneDetector/README.md

   ![VirtualEnv](./.img/AvastSanbox.png)
 - Detects if the environment is an emulator.
-- Detects if the environment is a debugger.
+- Detects if a debugger is present.

   ![VirtualEnv](./.img/Debugger.png)
 - Detects if the environment is a virtual machine.